CHRI-Lab/ROSAnnotator/README.md

    In the annotation area, users can double-click to create a block for annotation.
 By clicking the block, users can edit the code, change the time interval, or delete it.

-   Users can also drag those two blue dots on top of the time axis to mark a specific time and click "create" on the left side of one of the time axis to create an annotation.
+   There are two blue dots on the top of the time axis, which users can drag to mark a specific time, then click the "create" button on the left side of one of the time axis to create an annotation.

    In the toolbar panel, there is an "annotation" function.
 Users can see the summary of all the annotations and edit all the attributes in a table.